Types of Martial Arts

 - Tai Chi: an internal Chinese martial art practiced for both its defense training and its health benefits.
 A multitude of training forms exist, including the westernized, standardized version of tai chi (tai chi chih) which has visual similarities to the Chinese tai chi (tai chi chuan), but no martial arts aspect.
 Some forms are particularly well known because of their slow movement.

-Are you located in Port Washington, NY area?
+Are you located in the Port Washington, NY area?